Born independent, lives actively & family focused.

 Biography

 Pam Shriver, born on Independence Day, first picked up a tennis racquet at the age of 3.
 The middle daughter of Sam and Margot Shriver showed early promise in a sport she grew up watching her parents and grandparents enjoy.
-As her tennis game blossomed, she showed her prowess as center on the girls’ varsity basketball team at McDonogh School where she graduated in 1979.
+As her tennis game blossomed, she also showed her prowess as center on the girls’ varsity basketball team at McDonogh School where she graduated in 1979.

 Bursting onto the national tennis stage in 1978, Shriver was billed the "Legend of Lutherville" when she reached the finals of the U.S. Open as an amateur at the age of 16 (losing to Chris Evert).
 During this run, Shriver made famous the revolutionary Prince oversized racquet invented by the late Howard Head.
 Throughout the 1980s, she was ranked among the top 10 women's singles players in the world, peaking at number three and winning 21 singles titles.
 Meanwhile, her doubles career also flourished, winning 112 titles, including 22 Grand Slam titles, 21 in women's doubles (20 paired with Martina Navratilova and 1 with Natasha Zvereva), seven Australian Open titles, four French Open titles, five Wimbledon titles, and five U.S. Open titles, plus one mixed doubles with Emilio Sanchez at the 1987 French Open.
 While teaming with Navratilova, the two set the record of 109 consecutive match wins from April 1983 thru July 1985.
 This winning stretch included winning The Grand Slam in 1984.
 (Winning all four majors in the same calendar year) While partnering with Zina Garrison, she captured the 1988 Olympic Gold Medal in doubles in Seoul.

 In 2022, Shriver came forward with her story about an inappropriate relationship with her tennis coach, which began when she was 17 and ended five years later.
 Safeguarding current and future athletes from this type of traumatic experience as well as personal healing were reasons for speaking her truth.
+Athlete safeguarding remains one of Shriver high priorities.